rajadhikary411/190109-CNN-/README.md

   airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck

 - **Custom Dataset:**
-  Real-world smartphone images captured by the author and stored in `data/custom`.
+  Real-world smartphone images captured by the author(some from internet) and stored in `data/custom`.

 ---